feludwig/pgsql-omt-schema/README.md

 unclear from the documentations.
 For now I go with what looks right.

-Aggregating geometries on low zooms.
-This looks to be a feature when zooming
+### Aggregation

+The layer `transportation` is currently being aggregated on its geometries, and it shows to be an excellent way to reduce tilesize.
-out: buildings, before all disappearing, start to cluster in bigger chunks;
+For the `buildings` layer as well: when zooming out, buildings, before all disappearing, start to cluster into bigger chunks;
 but only when there are a lot of buildings around.
-This is not planned for implementation.

-### Name columns
+### Out-of-specification behaviour

 The OSM Bright style uses `"name:latin"` and `"name:nonlatin"`, which is not in the spec.
 Currently, `name_en` and `name_de` are not created, and `name` is used for `"name:latin"` unconditionally (this is temporary).

+Also, the `rank` column is not clearly documented and I am just tweaking numbers untils it looks about right, for now.

 # Usage